JMiller1991/co2-emissions-root-cause-analysis/README.md

 - A small set of **fuel types** accounts for the vast majority of total CO₂.
 - Using AI splits in the **Decomposition Tree**, the **lowest average CO₂** within **HEV** is found by selecting *Low value* across remaining attributes after choosing Powertrain = HEV.

-*(Replace with your own specific callouts if you have exact values in your report.)*

 ## 🧱 Data & Fields
 - **Target (Analyze):** `CO2 emission`
 - **Explainers (Explain by):** `Engine Size (cm3)`, `Powertrain`, `Transmission`, `Fuel Type`